Admission to hospital

 You will receive accounts from your treating Specialist, Pathology, Medical Imaging and Anaesthetics, if applicable.
 These services may be claimable from Medicare and your private health fund.

 Only private and Department of Veterans' Affairs patients may request single room accommodation, however this depends on availability.
-Single room fees are up to $1132* per day.
-Your health fund may only cover part of this cost, so it is recommended that you contact your health fund to discuss the eligible rebate on your policy.
+Single room rates are up to $1647* per day.
+Your health fund may only cover part of this cost, so it’s recommended that you contact your health fund to discuss the eligible rebate on your policy.